Operational clarity for daily work

 Hotel Engineering Department - CELLYPSO

-The hotel engineering department is the invisible foundation on which all hospitality rests.
-Guests don't notice the work of engineers when everything runs smoothly.
-But the moment the air conditioning fails in August, hot water disappears in the morning, or the elevator gets stuck between floors, the hotel instantly loses a reputation built over years.
-One negative review about malfunctioning equipment cancels out a hundred compliments about friendly staff.
-The hotel maintenance department operates on the principle that "invisibility equals success": the less guests know about the existence of engineers, the better those engineers are doing their job.
+The hotel engineering department is the invisible foundation the rest of the hotel stands on.
+When everything works, guests never think about it.
+But let the air conditioning quit in August, the hot water disappear in the morning, or the elevator stop between floors, and a reputation built over years takes the hit.
+One bad review about broken equipment cancels out a hundred compliments about friendly staff.
+The department runs on a quiet rule: the less guests ever notice the engineers, the better those engineers are doing their job.

 The Outsourcing Myth: "Contractors Are Cheaper"